dotnet-school/dotnet-first-aks-service/README.md

 - **Docker Desktop**

-  > To build and publish images to docker repository.
+  > To build and publish images to docker registry.
   >
   > Download and install from https://www.docker.com/products/docker-desktop.